benmvp/slides/2017/nodevember/why-react.md

 # 7. Testing

 NOTES:
 - The same component-based architecture that makes server-side rendering easy, also makes testing React easy
 - Like any good UI lib/framework you wanna separate data logic from the UI
-- The logic that help update state: utility functions, API, etc
+- The logic that helps update state: utility functions, API, etc
 - Vanilla Backbone was good at this; the Model architecture created a separation that was easily testable
 - But when it came to testing UI logic: this markup should display based on a condition or a user action should call a handler
 - Backbone like all the DOM-based UI libraries was bad
 - Pretty much have to run tests in a browser or headless browser which brings a host of issues
 - So the 7th reason for transition is about making testing life far simpler